- Favorite DonutSugar Jelly

 - Favorite thing about St. LouisAll of the friendly people

-Walking into the six-decade-old Donut Drive-In on an unassuming stretch of the historic Route 66 in St. Louis, Missouri’s Carondelet neighborhood, you can tell that this is a place that has been kept around by folks who really care about it and the community.
+Walking into the six decade old Donut Drive-In on an unassuming stretch of the historic Route 66 in St. Louis, Missouri’s Carondelet neighborhood, you can tell that this is a place that has been kept around by folks who really care about both it and the community.
 Originally opened in 1953, the tiny aged building comes across as well-loved rather than well-worn.
-Eating sugar-coated jelly donuts here as a boy is one of current owner Paul Schwartz’s fondest memories.
-When he and his brothers heard that the Drive-In was up for sale in 1996, the entire family pooled their resources in order to become a part of its history.
+Eating sugar coated jelly donuts here as a boy is one of current owner Paul Schwartz’s fondest memories.
+When he and his brothers heard that the Drive In was up for sale in 1996, the entire family pooled their resources in order to become a part of its history.

-At a time when one of the most popular trends in new restaurants is to attempt to capture a certain old-world charm and authenticity, Donut Drive-In stands out as the real thing.
+At a time when one of the most popular trends in new restaurants is to attempt to capture a certain old world charm and authenticity, Donut Drive-In stands out as the real thing.
 Schwartz notes that the recipes used by his staff haven’t changed since he took over and that nothing here is automated.
-All donuts are rolled, cut, glazed, fried, and sprinkled by hand.
-In the years since he’s taken over, Schwartz feels that people are beginning to appreciate this style of craftsmanship more and more.
+All donuts are rolled, cut, glazed, fried and sprinkled by hand.
+In the years since he’s taken over, Shwartz feels that people are beginning to appreciate this style of craftsmanship more and more.

-Not seeming to give much thought to websites such as Yelp and Urbanspoon, Schwartz seems more focused on the quality of the product and keeping longtime customers coming back.
+Not seeming to give much thought to website such as Yelp and Urbanspoon, Schwartz seems more focused on the quality of the product and keeping long time customers coming back.

-In the years since Schwartz purchased the shop — even since he and his brothers were regular customers as boys — the neighborhood hasn’t changed all that much.
-Situated at the city’s southernmost edge, the area is quiet and predominantly residential — with many of the same churches that have been there as long as the donuts have.
+In the years since Schwartz purchased the shop- even since he and his brothers were regular customers as boys- the neighborhood hasn’t changed all that much.
+Situated at the city’s southernmost edge, the area is quiet and predominately residential, with many of the same churches that have been there as long as the donuts have.
 Just a few blocks down the street, St. Louisans can enjoy another local favorite sweet: Ted Drewes frozen custard.

-Longtime employee Justin, who greets customers by jokingly asking, “How many can I talk you into today?” brags about the long hours he works with a smile on his face, noting how great it feels to work for a business that values each of its employee’s contributions and skills.
-When asked which donut is his favorite, he crossed his hands pointing in either direction over the donut case.
+Long time employee Justin, who greets customers by jokingly asking “How many can I talk you into today?” brags about the long hours he works with a smile on his face, noting how great it feels to work for a business which values each of its employees contributions and skills.
+When asked which donut is his favorite, he crossed his hands, pointing in either direction over the donut case.
 So far that day, he had eaten a total of six donuts, which did not seem at all unusual for him.

-Although crullers have been made popular throughout the country due to being marketed by larger chains in recent decades, they remain a particular favorite in cities such as St. Louis, which have had historically large populations of German immigrants.
-There are several styles of cruller; St. Louisans are partial to the “French-style”, a ring-shaped pastry made from choux pastry.
+Although crullers have been made popular throughout the country due to their being marketed by larger chains in recent decades, they remain a particular favorite in cities, such as St. Louis, who have had historically large populations of German immigrants.
+There are several styles of cruller.
+St. Louisans are partial to the “French-style,” a ring shaped pastry made from choux pastry.
 Chewy, lighter and less sweet (although this problem can be remedied with vanilla or chocolate frosting), the “French-style” crullers at Donut Drive-In do not disappoint.

 The good news is that you can’t go wrong here.
-Whether you are looking for a few donut holes to get you through the afternoon munchies, or an apple fritter big enough to give a backseat full of kids a sugar high that lasts through the end of the school day until bedtime, Donut Drive-In has you covered.
-Everything from the moist cake donuts (best with the fudgy chocolate frosting and sprinkles) to the fruit-filled fried pies with their crisp layer of glaze over an ever-so-tender crust are the best of its kind, and you would be hard-pressed to find a more perfect example of a chocolate Long John anywhere in the country.
+Whether you are looking for a few donut holes do get you through the afternoon munchies, or an apple fritter big enough to keep a backseat full of kids on a sugar high from school’s out until bedtime, Donut Drive-In has you covered.
+Everything from the moist cake donuts (best with the fudgy chocolate frosting and sprinkles) to the fruit filled fried pies with their crisp layer of glaze over an ever so tender crust is the best of its kind, and you would be hard pressed to find a more perfect example of a chocolate long john anywhere in the country.

-Unlike most donut shops which tend to close for the day by early afternoon, Donut Drive-In knows that true donut lovers’ cravings are not limited to breakfast hours.
+Unlike most donut shops, which tend to close for the day by early afternoon, Donut Drive-In knows that the true donut-lovers cravings are not limited to breakfast hours.
 This is why they are open until 10pm on weeknights and all the way until midnight on Fridays and Saturdays.

 With the adoring customers, loyal employees, and first-rate donuts you would think that Paul Schwartz would have a hard time coming up with his favorite part of the job.
 When prompted with the question, he replied without hesitation, “the joy of keeping it alive,” followed by a story about the iconic original Donut Drive-In sign.
 When Schwartz purchased the business, the original sign was in disrepair.
 One of his first acts as owner was to have it lovingly restored by a local expert.
 “Seeing that sign light up every day…it’s a thrill,” he says.